 We operate and franchise pizza buffet restaurants ("Buffet Units"), delivery/carry-out restaurants ("Delco Units") and express restaurants ("Express Units") domestically and internationally under the trademark "Pizza Inn" and operate domestic fast casual restaurants ("Pie Five Units") under the trademarks "Pie Five Pizza Company" or "Pie Five."
-We provide or facilitate food, equipment and supply distribution to our domestic and international system of restaurants through our Norco Restaurant Services Company ("Norco") division and through agreements with third party distributors.
+We provide or facilitate the procurement and distribution of food, equipment and supplies to our domestic and international system of restaurants through our Norco Restaurant Services Company ("Norco") division and through agreements with third party distributors.

-The Company has offered consumers affordable, high quality pizza since 1958, when the first Pizza Inn restaurant opened in Dallas, Texas.
+We have offered consumers affordable, high quality pizza since 1958, when the first Pizza Inn restaurant opened in Dallas, Texas.
 We awarded our first franchise in 1963 and opened our first buffet restaurant in 1969.
 We began franchising the Pizza Inn brand internationally in the late 1970's.
 In 1993, our stock began trading on the Nasdaq Stock Market, and presently trades on the Nasdaq Capital Market under the ticker symbol "PZZI."
 In June 2011, we opened the first Pie Five restaurant in Ft.
 Worth, Texas.
+In November 2012, we signed our first franchise development agreement for Pie Five.